JeanDev26/cybersecurity-learning/google-it-support/course-1-technical-support-fundamentals/module-5-software/glossary.md

-# 📖 Glossary – Module 5: Software
+# 📘 Glossary — Module 5 Software

+> Short definitions you can quote in interviews.
+See also: [examples](examples.md).

 ### Software
 A set of instructions, programs, or data that tell a computer how to perform specific tasks.